tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 	- Use fancy data structures such as KD-trees to accelerate the search of nearest neighbours
 	- Or use [[locality-sensitive hashing]] to approximate nearest neighbours with constant computational complexity.
 - Prediction performance degrades when number of attributes grows
-	- *Curse of dimensionality*: When the number of attributes is big, similarity/distance measures become less reliable
+	- *Curse of dimensionality*: When the number of attributes is big, similarity/distance measures become less reliable.
 	- Remedy
 		- Remove irrelevant attributes in pre-processing
 		- Weight attributes differently